jungwoo721/Kimchi-Classification-PyTorch/README.md

 <!-- code_chunk_output -->
 <!-- /code_chunk_output -->

-# Fine-grained image classification of Korean food
+# Fine-grained Image Classification of Korean Food

 ## Introduction
 We will build a neural network to classify the 11 detailed classes of Korean Kimchi